Hazards covered by anticipation

 Floods are concentrated in the south and west of the country, along the Niger River and its tributaries, with the western part of Niger having the highest flood risk.
 The impacts include loss of life, agricultural losses, and critical damage to infrastructure and housing in urban areas.
 The upper catchments of the Niger River also increasingly face problems with soil erosion and land degradation.

 In addition to floods and drought, storms, heat waves, locust infestations and wildfires all affect parts of Niger.

 Strengthening the resilience of populations in the face of periods of food and nutritional insecurity in the region of Zinder

-Since 2019 the Niger Red Cross, with support from the French Red Cross and the Red Cross and Red Crescent Climate Centre, has been developing an EAP drought as an integral component of a project to build community resilience against food insecurity.
+Since 2019, the Niger Red Cross, with support from the French Red Cross and the Climate Centre, has been developing an Early Action Protocol (EAP) for Drought as an integral component of a project to build community resilience against food insecurity.

 Reinforcing national capacity for forecast-based financing

-In 2019 WFP began supporting the development of seasonal forecasts, triggers, and early action for drought in the Zinder region (Dogo commune).
+In 2019, WFP began supporting the development of seasonal forecasts, triggers and early actions for drought in the Zinder region (Dogo commune).
 It is coordinating with the Niger Red Cross and FAO.

-FAO is working to support early action for drought in Niger.
+FAO is working to support early actions for drought in Niger.